w3c/wot-architecture/USE-CASES/device-lifecycle.md

 ### Gaps:

-The current architecture spec does not describe lifecycle todescribes the device lifecycle only.
+The current architecture spec does not describe device lifecycle in detail.
+A common lifecycle model helps to clarify terminology and structures the discussion in different groups.
-Interaction with other entities may introduce additional states and transitions.
+Interaction of a device with other entities such as directories may introduce additional states and transitions.

 ### Existing standards:

 <Provide links to relevant standards that are relevant for this use case>
+WoT Security
+ETSI OneM2M
+OMA LwM2M
+OCF
+IEEE
+SIM cards / GSMA
+IETF
+Application Lifecycle (W3C Multimodal Interaction WG)

 ### Comments:

+Here are some documents that were created / discussed in the architecture TF.

 Draft lifecycle diagram:
 https://github.com/w3c/wot-architecture/blob/master/proposals/WoT%20lifecycle%20diagram-WoT%20new%20lifecycle.svg